Lumberscout/Documents/whitepaper.md

 **Collateral Management (risk mitigation)**

-Lumberscout will institute a collateral management system to limit loss in cases where collateral value drop below a certain threshold, the borrower must increase their collateral or the lender can call the collateral and sell it on the market.
+Lumberscout will institute a collateral management system to limit loss in cases where collateral value drops below a certain threshold, the borrower must increase their collateral or the lender can call the collateral and sell it on the market.
 Alternatively, collateral swapping will be introduced where the lender can swap the collateral for a fee, to less volatile tokens, instead of selling.

 **Simplified User Experience**